IBMAppModernization/kube101/Lab2/README.md

 Before we continue, let's delete the application so we can learn about a different way to achieve the same results:

- To remove the deployment, use `kubectl delete deployment guestbook`.
+ To remove the deployment, use `oc delete deployment guestbook`.

- To remove the service, use `kubectl delete service guestbook`.
+ To remove the service, use `oc delete service guestbook`.

 Congratulations!
 You deployed the second version of the app.
 Lab 2 is now complete.
 Continue to the [next lab of this course](../Lab3/README.md).